galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

   - How to perform luminous source extraction in Galaxy.
   - How to analyse sky images in Galaxy.
   - How to create a simple segmentation mask.
-  - How to draw ellipses for the detected sources.
+  - How to visualize the detected sources.
 time_estimation: 1H
 key_points:
 - Source Extractor is a well known astronomy library to detect luminous sources from sky images.